EmbarkStudios/opensource/CONTRIBUTING.md

 At Embark, we aspire to empower everyone to create interactive experiences.
 To do this, we're exploring and pushing the boundaries of new technologies, and sharing our learnings with the open source community.

-If you have any difficulties getting involved or finding answers to your questions, please don't hesitate to ask your questions in our [discord](https://discord.com/invite/8TW9nfF) channel.
+If you have any difficulties getting involved or finding answers to your questions, please don't hesitate to ask your questions in our [Discord server](https://discord.com/invite/8TW9nfF).

 If you have ideas for collaboration, email us at opensource@embark-studios.com.